CurtisSlone/terraform-module-overlays-remote-state-accelerator/README.md

 **DO NOT** Initialize a local branch.
 **DO NOT** Stage any commits.

-Leave the repository in the default new state
+Leave the repository in the default new state.
+Like Below

 ![New-Repo](./assets/new-repo.png)

+### Steps:

 Clone this repo to your desired local directory